Wedding Rehearsal Dinner Etiquette Questions Answered

 Who hosts and pays for the rehearsal dinner?

-It's customary for the groom's family to host and pay for the rehearsal dinner.
+It's customary that the partner’s family who isn’t paying for the wedding hosts and pays for the rehearsal dinner.
 However, many modern couples are leaving this wedding tradition behind and opting to host and fund their own rehearsal dinner.
 With an increase in the average age of marriage, more couples are taking financial responsibility for this pre-wedding celebration.
-In addition, some same-sex weddings don't have a groom, so this tradition doesn't apply.

 When one set of parents hosts the wedding, it's common for the other partner's parents to make accommodations for the rehearsal dinner.
 If both sides of the family contribute to the wedding, the couple may cover the rehearsal dinner.